consher/crabby/Voltage2Filterbank/README.md

 Used for 4 polarization voltages aquired from I-LOFAR in *.zst compression format.
-Produces intermediary uncompressed .dada file that is usually x4 times the size of all 4 .zst files, then converts that to a filterbank file (deleting the dada file automatically when finished)
+Produces intermediary uncompressed .dada file that is usually x4 times the size of all four .zst files (in the same directory as the 4pol script!!), then converts that to a filterbank file (deleting the dada file automatically when finished)

+To Do:
+* Add output flag so you don't accidentally zip-bomb your home directory